Back to all lessons

 By the end, you should be able to say:

-• Identify agent, state, action, and reward
+• Identify the agent, environment, state, action, reward, and policy in a reinforcement-learning setup

 Think about this first